-The Board of Directors maintains a regular dialogue with the auditor, however, it is the responsibility of the Audit Committee to make arrangements for the necessary exchange of information.
+The Board of Directors maintains a regular dialogue with the auditor(s), however, it is the responsibility of the Audit Committee to make arrangements for the necessary exchange of information.

 Furthermore, the Board of Directors assesses if and when it is relevant to meet with the auditor(s) with or without the Executive Management being present.

-In 2014, the Board of Directors and the Executive Management had one meeting with the auditor(s), and the Audit Committee had regular meetings with the auditor(s) with and without the Executive Management being present.

-As representative for the Board of Directors the Chairman of the Board of Directors had a meeting with the auditor(s) in October 2014.
+In 2017, the Audit Committee had regular meetings with the auditor(s) with and without the Executive Management being present.
+In February 2017, the Board of Directors had a meeting with the auditor(s) without the Executive Management being present.